 In the same way, as described before, you will have to select “High Definition Audio Device” in the list of devices on your computer.
 Right click on this option and select the “Uninstall” option.

 Confirm the uninstallation in the following message boxes.
-The uninstallation should take some time, after which you will have to restart your computer and check if the problem persists.
+Now, the uninstallation should take some time, after which you will have to restart your computer and check if the problem persists.

 Restore Registry Key